How do I attach a

 Contributor: Betty Crocker Cookbook

 and so forth for all your indexed recipes.
 Then use NYC's File...
 Import Recipes... feature to import the generic text "recipes" into an NYC cookbook, which can then serve as a master index of all your hard copy cookbooks.
-To test this out, create a new cookbook in NYC (File… New Cookbook…) and copy paste the two recipes above into NYC’s Screen Import feature (Recipes… Screen Import…) then press the Import button.
+To test this out, create a new cookbook in NYC (File… New Cookbook…), name the cookbook “Master Index”, then copy paste the two recipes above into NYC’s Screen Import feature (Recipes… Screen Import…) then press the Import button.

 You can turn off the dupe kill during import/export (see Tools...
 Options...
 Import/Export... "duplicate checking").
 The duplicate recipes will then appear in the recipe list, and you can eliminate or rename them manually as you see fit.